 An assembly schema has a name and at least one table; a table has a set of properties and predefined kdb+ types.
 Each table schema must have a timestamp column assigned

 Define the Table Properties for the selected schema, chief of which is the Partition Column, which must be a timestamp data column.
 The data column to use for real-time, interval and historic sort can also be set; typically, this is the timestamp column too.

-Once the database and schema have been configured a summary of each will be presented.
-Users familiar with databases can look to customize database, but this isn't necessary for a starter assembly.
+When the database and schema have been configured, a summary of each wis displayed.
+If you are faimiliar with databases, you can customize the database, but this is not necessary for a starter assembly.
 An option to import data by creating a data pipeline is also available at this stage, but is not required.